alshawabkehghaith-pixel/Tasks/AI_VENDOR_RESEARCH.md

 **Products:** Cognigy.AI, Cognigy Voice Gateway **Website:** https://docs.cognigy.com/ai/administer/installation/about

-### What They Do
+### What the Platform Does

-Cognigy is a German-founded enterprise conversational AI platform with a strong reputation in Europe and select global deployments.
-Cognigy.AI supports voice and digital channels, integrates with major enterprise systems (SAP, Salesforce, ServiceNow), and includes both no-code and developer tools for building complex conversation flows.
-It has historically been positioned as a strong on-premise-capable vendor.
+Cognigy is a German-founded enterprise conversational AI platform with a strong European enterprise reputation.
+Cognigy.AI supports voice and digital channels, integrates with SAP, Salesforce, and ServiceNow, and includes both no-code and developer tools for complex conversation flows.
+It was historically positioned as a strong on-premise option for enterprises needing full infrastructure control.

+### Can It Handle This Use Case?

+The platform itself is technically capable of complex enterprise conversational AI.
+However, the critical issue is what Cognigy recently changed about their deployment model.

 ### Critical Deployment Update

-As of their current documentation, **Cognigy has discontinued on-premise installations for new customers**.
-Existing customers on on-premise deployments continue to be supported and receive updates, but new organizations cannot purchase an on-premise license.
-Cognigy now primarily offers its platform as a **managed SaaS** product.
+Cognigy has **discontinued on-premise installations for new customers**.
+Existing customers on on-premise deployments continue to be supported, but new organizations can no longer purchase an on-premise license.
+Cognigy now operates as a managed SaaS platform only for new deployments.

 Source: https://docs.cognigy.com/ai/administer/installation/about

-### Regional and Government Considerations

-No Middle East-specific cloud region was identified.
-No documented Qatar or GCC government deployments were found in the research.
-Cognigy holds SOC 2 Type II and ISO 27001 certifications, which are relevant for enterprise compliance, but do not address Qatari data sovereignty in the absence of local infrastructure.
+There is no Middle East cloud region identified, no documented Qatar or GCC government deployment, and no named regional implementation partner found.
+For a new Doha-based government client, this creates two simultaneous blockers: no local deployment option and no regional implementation track record.

-### Assessment for This Use Case
+### Overall Assessment

-**Not recommended for this engagement.** The discontinuation of new on-premise licenses is a hard blocker for a Qatari government client requiring local deployment.
-If the client were purely cloud-tolerant and data residency were not a concern, Cognigy would be a technically capable option — but that scenario does not match this use case.
-Clarification from the manager is still needed on whether Cognigy was the intended vendor or a different name was meant.
+**Not recommended.** The on-premise discontinuation is a hard blocker for a Qatari government entity requiring local deployment.
+Cognigy would need to be re-evaluated if the client's posture changes to accept SaaS hosting outside Qatar — but even then, the lack of Middle East presence and government track record in the region makes it a weaker option than IBM, Google, or Microsoft.
+Clarification is still needed from the manager on whether Cognigy was the intended vendor in the original briefing.

 ---